lukes/herald/README.md

       every 60 => "seconds"
     end

+### Alert

+Rather than watching, if you just want to get a single poll of keywords, use alert()

+  Herald.alert do
+    check :twitter
+    for "#herald"
+    # all other block parameters can be used, except "every"
+  end

 ### Shorthand Methods

     # Herald.watch_twitter
     Herald.watch_twitter { _for "#herald" }
+    # Herald.alert_twitter
+    Herald.alert_twitter { _for "#herald" }

     # Herald.watch_rss
     Herald.watch_rss { :from => "http://example.com/.rss", _for "herald" }
+    # Herald.alert_rss
+    Herald.alert_rss { :from => "http://example.com/.rss", _for "herald" }

+### herald Binary (Not implemented)

+    herald -watch twitter -for #eqnz
+    herald -alert twitter -for #herald
+    herald -show-heralds
+    herald -modify 1 -watch rss -from http://example.com/.rss herald -pause 1
+    herald -kill 1